ethancaballero/neural-engineers-first-attempt/README.md

 -unsupervisedly pretrain the encoder & decoder

--better/bigger data such as maybe the 150370 docstring2code pairs from https://github.com/EdinburghNLP/code-docstring-corpus or the 17000 programming challenge description2code pairs (mine was just 7000) that Alex Skidanov recently acquired.
+-better/bigger data such as maybe the 150370 docstring2code pairs from https://github.com/EdinburghNLP/code-docstring-corpus or the 17000 programming challenge description2code pairs (original was just 7000) that Alex Skidanov recently acquired.

 ^if you're interested in trying any of this, message me or join [near.ai](http://near.ai/)